buddyboss/buddyboss-platform/src/readme.txt

 * Groups - Improved performance for groups with many thousands of members
 * Groups - Fixed 'Send Message' button on group messages not translatable
 * Forums - Fixed pagination when using shortcode [bbp-topic-index]
+* Forums - Fixed issues when using many levels of threaded replies
 * MemberPress - Fixed JavaScript conflicts with Stripe credit card field

 = 1.3.5 =